chostett/illuminesce/content/blog/posts/2023-12-11-Cipher/index.md

 ---
-title: I've been getting into a shoujo manga called Cipher
+title: 'Cipher: a 1980''s shōjo manga'
 slug: 2023-12-11-Cipher
 date: '2023-12-11'
+description: 'A 1980''s shōjo manga that taught me about what it means to write empathetic and real stories.'
+image: ''
 tags:
   - cohost
   - fandom